sjaramillo10/AnimatedTabLayout/README.md

 `app:tabIndicatorHeight`
 `app:tabTextAppearance`

-I have some improvements in mind, stay tuned.
+For a future release I am planning to avoid extending from *TabLayout* to avoid wasting space for unused methods and also have some improvements in mind.
+Stay tuned.